kevinsqi/react-circular-progressbar/README.md

 **Upon component mount**

 In order to trigger the default CSS animation on mount, you'll need to change `props.value` from 0 to your desired value with a `setTimeout` in `componentDidMount`.
-You can use a wrapper component to help manage this - for example, [ProgressProvider.tsx](demo/src/ProgressProvider.tsx).
+You can use a wrapper component to help manage this like [ProgressProvider.js in this Codesandbox](https://codesandbox.io/s/0zk372m7l).
 Then you can do:

 ```jsx
 <ProgressProvider valueStart={0} valueEnd={66}>